yuede/yuede.github.io/_pages/about.md

 [Aug.
 2023] : Our challenge paper on visualizing HPC power and thermal dynamics is accepted to the [SMC Data Challenge \'23](https://smc-datachallenge.ornl.gov/).
 Congrats to Joe and our collaborators!

 [Aug.
 2023] : Dr. Ji is invited to serve as an Associate Editor of [IEEE Open Journal of the Communications Society (OJ-COMS)](https://www.comsoc.org/publications/journals/ieee-ojcoms).

-[Aug.
-2023] : Welcome Haiyan Sun to join our lab as a Ph.D. student.

 [Jul.
 2023] : Our proposal on [Secure Containers in High-Performance Computing Infrastructure](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by <strong>NSF CICI program</strong> (PI).
 Thanks NSF!